Hydration: Are You Drinking Enough Water?

 I'm proud and I'm bloated.

+I did it.
 Day one.

-And now I'm gonna eat a pizza.
+And now I'm going to eat a pizza.

+Hello, Lolo.
 Okay, it is

-day two of the Gallon Challenge.
+day two of the gallon Challenge.

 Ah,